JacksonDMaines/JStat/content/UTHealth/1st Semester/Prob. and Dist. Theory/Exam 2/Notes 5.md

 $$

 Now we need to show that $\sum_{k}{K \choose k}{N-K \choose n-k}={N \choose n}$.
+- Logic follows, multiple all ways to choose $k$ successes and all ways to choose $n-k$ fails then sum for all $k$

 Let’s think about this combinatorically.
 The left side counts the number of ways to: